What to Do With Old Wedding Dresses: 11 Recycling Ideas To Take It From Sentimental to Sustainable

 All those glossy bridal magazines encouraging brides to have a bridal gown that’s hers alone and never worn before don’t do the planet any favors.

-In our increasingly conscious world, there are so many things to do with your old wedding dress that it doesn’t have to gather dust, be unseen, and unloved, and only be brought out on special occasions.
+There are so many things to do with your old wedding dress that mean it doesn’t have to gather dust or loin the 17 million tons of US textile waste.

-In fact, choosing to donate, sell, upcycle, or any one of the other uses for old wedding dresses is a way to ensure the magic of your specific day lives on, either in the hands of another bride or in some other functional or decorative way.
+Choosing to donate, sell, upcycle, or any one of the other uses for old wedding dresses is a way to ensure the magic of your specific day lives on in some way.

 Final Thoughts On What To Do With An Old Wedding Dress